Questions and Answers

 What is a Land Transfer Tax and what is the real cost of this tax for the buyer?

 Land Transfer Tax is charged by the government when real estate is transferred from one owner to another.
-The tax is paid every time a real estate is purchased, with the exception of the purchase of the first property.
-In this case the government gives a loan on the first $200,000, the rest is taxed.
+The tax is paid every time a real estate is purchased, except of the purchase of the first property.
+In this case the government gives a credit on the first $400,000 of the purchase price, the rest is taxed.

 To calculate Ontario Land Transfer Tax you need to add the following: